powebe/oTree/faq.md

 [here](https://groups.google.com/forum/#!forum/otree).
 There are several posts per day usually.

+#### Who is using oTree?

+About 400 people have signed up for the oTree mailing list.

+Some people share their oTree projects on GitHub;
+you can see various projects [here](https://github.com/search?o=desc&q=OTREE_PRODUCTION&s=indexed&type=Code&utf8=%E2%9C%93).

 #### Can I hire someone to program my experiment for me?

 Email chris@otree.org, and I can forward your request to